siefkenj/IBLODEs/book/typst/modules/module3-practice-problems.typ

       I give them a model here and try to get some implication about the actual solution
       of the model from the simulation.*/
+      + Use Euler's method
+        on the system of equations
+        $
+          x' = - y \
+          y' = x
+        $
+        In order to make a phase plot on the
+        $x y$-axis of the solution to
+        a with initial $(0,1)$.
+        Use a step size $Delta$ of $1$.
+        Make sure you plot enouph data so that the behaviour of your
+        appoximate solution is clear.
+      + What happens to this plot when you make
+        $Delta = 0.1$?
+What about $Delta = 0.01$?
+        Make a conclusion about the behavior of of true solution based on this observation.
+      + Consider the system of
+        differential equations
+        $
+          x' = -(y^2 - 1)x - y \
+          y' = x
+        $
+        with the initial condition
+        $(0,1)$.
+Again use Euler's method
+        to, this time with
+        step size $Delta = 0.1$
+        to make a simulation of the solution to this differential equation.
+        Reduce to $Delta = 0.01$
+        Describe what is difference between
+        the vector phase plots in this
+        system of differential equations
+        example and that in the previous
+        example in part (a) that accounts
+        for the different behavior of
+        the simulated solutions.
     ],
   ),
   (